Somayyah/Confirma-script/README.md

 ### A Vocabulary That Actually Makes Sense

-With just 1,000 words, Directive Tongue eliminates the need for a thesaurus just to understand your colleague's email.
+With a limited clarified vocabulary, Directive Tongue eliminates the need for a thesaurus just to understand your colleague's email.
 We’ve distilled communication down to its purest form – no fluff, no frills.
 Just straight talk.
 Perfect for those moments when you'd rather not spend hours decoding what "leveraging our assets" actually means.

 ### Time Travel Made Easy: Simple Tenses